Intermediate word of the day: agenda

 Finally, there has recently been an increased awareness of the level of problem gambling in the UK.
 There are thousands of betting shops – sometimes called ‘bookies’ – in many of the poorest parts of the country, and gambling on horses, dog racing and sports in general is a huge – and growing – problem.
 The number of people who lose everything and end up homeless because of their gambling problems has forced gambling-related issues onto the public health agenda and there’s hope that maybe something will finally be done to tackle things.

 Want to improve your English with Lexical Lab?
-Take our English Boost course in 2018.
+Take one of our online courses.

 Discuss.